ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 * a random character designation
 * a paired footnote at the end of the file

-Footnotes are Pandoc ready, and also work on Github.
+Footnotes are [Pandoc ready](https://pandoc.org/MANUAL.html#extension-footnotes), and also work on GitHub.

 * [Markdown footnote](https://web.pulsar-edit.dev/packages/markdown-footnote)